Folks are making serious money on YouTube.

 Affiliate marketing is similar to influencer marketing.
 The most significant difference between the two is the way that you’re compensated.

-With an influencer campaign, you’re typically paid a fixed amount per sponsored post.
-For example, if you mention a product in one of your YouTube videos, you’ll get $500, regardless of the video’s performance.
+As an affiliate marketer, you’re typically paid a fixed amount per sponsored post.
+For example, if you do a product review or even just mention a product in one of your YouTube videos, you’ll get $500, regardless of the video’s performance.
 Whether the video gets 20 views or 20,000 views, your pay remains the same.

 Affiliate programs are based on results, typically in the form of sign-ups or conversions.